vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 FROM films;
 ```

 gives you a result with one column, named `max`.
-But what if you used two functions like this?:
+But what if you use two functions like this?

 ```
 SELECT MAX(budget), MAX(duration)